 One of the things my husband and I love to shop for on vacation is liqueur.
 Hooch.
 Booze.
 Tipple.
 Whatever you want to call it.
 You can find the strangest and most wonderful alcohol-based drinks in other parts of the world that you could never hope to find back home.
 Sometimes, with good reason.
 And often, the local drinks you find really capture the spirit (pun intended) of the place of origin.
-So here is my first instalment of Sociable!
-Drinks Around the World.
-Enjoy!
+Vasie se Pitte, from Namibia, is one of those very liqueurs.

 From the label, you might initially think this bottle was purchased at some little liquor store in rural Alberta.
 I mean look at the little dude in the picture, he’s great isn’t he?
 He’s mellow and feeling no pain.
 He’s obviously been at the bar for a while now.
 Probably swaying gently to the dulcet tones of Shania Twain or George Strait, complaining to his buddies about how his wife left him and took his dog and his truck.
 He’s just hoping she left the TV and tractor behind…

 Wait, are those flies buzzing around his head?
 Or is he just sweating profusely?

 Ahh but no, this liqueur isn’t from Canada at all sadly.
 This is a bottle of Vasie se Pitte Granadilla liqueur, which we actually purchased on our trip through South Africa, Namibia, Botswana and Zimbabwe in 2009, I believe.
 Although it’s labelled as being from South Africa, we purchased it in Swakopmund, Namibia.